boxcutter/kvm/docs/NVIDIA_JETPACK_7_JETSON_DEVELOPER_KIT_SETUP.md

 ![SDKManager](https://github.com/boxcutter/kvm/blob/86f958179b356a7bf7b73f1fb381fdec8a67b52b/docs/images/jetpack6/Jan2021-developer-sdkm-landing-page-web-diagram.jpg)

+> [!NOTE]
+> There is a Docker version of SDK Manager, unfortunately it does not
+> currently support flashing to NVMe drives (or any external storage).
+> So these instructions just cover installing SDK Manager on the host.

 The second x86_64 intel PC should be running Ubuntu 24.04.
 An Ubuntu 24.04 host system can flash a target NVIDIA device with either JetPack 6.1x or JetPack 7.x.
 We work with both versions of JetPack (even though now we prefer